 The storage capacity and storage file formats are the most fundamental consideration factors for all the portable recording devices.
 You should go for the larger storage capacity if you use it for longer recording duration at one-take.
 And you have to make sure that the type of format the digital recording device supported.
 And most of the devices will support WAV and MP3 formats.

-The memory capacity of digital voice recorder commonly at 16MB to 2GB storage capacity.
+The memory capacity of the digital voice recorder commonly at 16MB to 2GB storage capacity.
 Most models have additional memory card slots available for you to expand its memory capacity with the external memory cards.

 The battery life and options are equally important when choosing a suitable digital recorder.
 You should opt for the portable digital recorders that can be used run on the rechargeable batteries if you use it all day long with limited charging time available.
 And you should make sure whether it’s able to be charged with an AC adapter/USB cable.